 Modernist Cuisine’s Exploding Chocolate

 Exploding chocolate is a very simple idea with excellent results.
-By adding rice krispies and pop rocks to chocolate, we are essentially making a Nestle Crunch bar with a hidden surprise.
+By adding rice krispies and pop rocks to chocolate, we’re making a Nestle Crunch bar with a hidden surprise.

 - 10 oz chocolate